 Our server is sitting with the girl and three older guys.
 Their table is littered with periwinkles which they’re going to town on and forming just a massive pile of empty shells.
 There is a bottle of mystery booze on the table that they’re pouring into little cups.
 One of the guys has a metal bong that is resting in an ice bucket.
 He brings it up and releases the dragon every once in a while.

-Our guest couple of dog dishes come out.
+Our first couple of dog dishes come out.
 One is a pile of meat that is cold.
 It tastes a little like roast beef.
 Has some tough bits once in a while and a ring of fat.
 The other dish is dog sausage which is kind of hard and crunchy on the outside and then creamy dog meat inside.
 This is instantly tasty.
 We have mixed reviews on the first pile of meat.

 The girl also brings over a bowl of vegetables.
 This looks like the fixings you would get for a bowl of pho.
 There is lime, basil, some broad leaf that I’m not sure what it is, and then some stalks of lemongrass.
 We have no idea what it’s all for.
 There’s also a small ramican with lime and what looks to be sugar.
 No idea.